marcguery/varif/README.md

 ## Multiprocessing and memory

-The most time consuming step of the pipeline is when the ASPs are calculated.
+The most time consuming step of the pipeline is when the VAFs are calculated.
 Variants are processed by chunk whose number is determined from an upper limit on the number of variants processed by chunk set by `--chunk-size` (1000 variants by chunk by default).
 The number of variants by chunk can be reduced (down to 100) to save up on memory, although this will increase the running time.
 Several chunks can be processed at the same time by increasing the number of cores with `--ncores` (1 by default).
 The size of chunks may be reduced so that the total number of chunks match the number of cores.

 # Limitations

-## Reference and alternate alleles
+## Comparison between alleles

-For now, `varif` compares allele frequencies of the alternate allele with allele frequencies of the **non-alternate** allele(s) rather than the reference allele.
-In this documentation, reference should then be read as non-alternate.
-Although confusing reference with non-alternate can be appropriate with bi-allelic variants, this is not the case with multi-allelic variants.
+For now, `varif` compares allele frequencies of an allele with allele frequencies of the all other alleles combined.
+In the case of multi-allelic variants (more than 2 alleles), it would be interesting to compare each pair of alleles instead.

+## Memory requirement for annotations files

+For now, the whole FASTA and GFF files are loaded into memory.
+In the future, the VCF chunks will be used to load only the parts of those files that are relevant, reducing the load.

 ## Multi allelic CDS